Releasing Inequality Phenomenon in $\ell_{\infty}$-norm Adversarial Training via Input Gradient Distillation: Discussion and Analysis

-Additionally, we acknowledge that the equality of decision pattern and classification confidence are not the only two factors that have influences on the model's noise- and occlusion-robustness.
-In \autoref{sumOfAbswAndConf}, though PGDAT-trained model with CutOut has larger $\sum_{i=1}^{k}w_{d_{i}}^{2}$ and $(\sum_{i=1}^{k}w_{d_{i}})^{2}$, and has higher error rate on IOA-G and IOA-W, its error rates on IOA-B is much lower than IGD($\lambda$=1, 2), which suggests that there are other factors, like the frequency of perturbation\citep{otherfactor1}, that influence model's noise- and occlusion-robustness.
-These factors may overwhelm the equality of decision pattern and classification confidence when the dataset's resolution is low.
-To validate our conjecture, we do additional experiments on TinyImaganet\cite{imagenet}, which contains images with resolution 64*64.
-Results are shown in \autoref{tinyRes} and \autoref{othermeandev}.
-We can find that improvement of INA-robustness gained by IGD on TinyImagenet is more notable than that on CIFAR100.
-This may indicates that vulnerability caused by the unequal decision pattern is more notable on high-resolution datasets than on low-resolution datasets.
+Third, we acknowledge that the equality of decision pattern and classification confidence are not the only two factors that influence the model's robustness against noise and occlusion.
+In Table~\ref{tab:sumOfAbswAndConf}, though PGDAT-trained model with CutOut has larger $\sum_{i=1}^{k}w_{d_{i}}^{2}$ and $(\sum_{i=1}^{k}w_{d_{i}})^{2}$, and has higher error rate on IOA-G and IOA-W, its error rates on IOA-B is much lower than IGD ($\lambda$=1, 2).
+In Table~\ref{tab:cifar10attrTable}, on CIFAR10, the IGD-trained models have lower $\Gini(A^{f}(x))$ and $\left\|\frac{\partial f^{y}(x)}{\partial x}\right\|_{1}$ which means lower $\sum_{i=1}^{k}w_{d_{i}}^{2}$ and $(\sum_{i=1}^{k}w_{d_{i}})^{2}$, but this does not guarantee better inequality-based robustness (see Table~\ref{tab:cifar10INATable}).
+These two results suggest that there are other factors, like the frequency of perturbation~\cite{otherfactor1}, that may influence the model's inequality-based robustness.
+These factors may overwhelm the equality of decision pattern and classification confidence when the dataset's resolution is low, or when the gap of the Gini value is small.

+To conclude, the unsatisfactory inequality-based robustness of the IGD- and the standard-trained model on CIFAR is due to the intrinsic properties of the low-resolution dataset where the inequality phenomenon and its threats are not severe enough to overwhelm other factors.